My life with the

-In 1973 during my employment with the Southern Oklahoma Ambulance Service (1970-1986) I was the only ambulance driver who resided inside the Ardmore city limits besides the ambulance service director, Bill Lewis.
+In 1973 during my employment with the Southern Oklahoma Ambulance Service (1970-1986 full time) I was the only ambulance driver who resided inside the Ardmore city limits besides the ambulance service director, Bill Lewis.
 So in that year I went to the sheriffs office (106 Hinkle Street) to see if Sheriff Robert Denney (1926-1998) would authorize me to have a two-way radio on the county’s channel for emergency call backs when the other in-town ambulance was on a call (happened several times a week).
 Robert did authorize me to have the radio, but said I’d have to pay for it myself.
 I found an older model tube type Motorola radio and installed it myself in the 1973 Volkswagen Super Beetle I had just bought from Gene Hill Motors on North Commerce.

 Two years later in 1975 I went to Sheriff Denney to see if I could be a Reserve Deputy.
 I remember very well telling him, “you know I’ve been on your radio channel for two years now and not caused any trouble.”
 Robert looked at me with his head kinda cocked to one side and said, “yes, that will be ok, let’s have Cheryl type you up a commission card.”
 This was on August 1, 1975.
 We walked out of Robert’s office and into the main office of the sheriffs department where his secretary, Cheryl Rogers, typed me up the commission card.
 I was so proud to be a Reserve Deputy sheriff.
 Little did I know then that that title would last 41 years.
 I am probably the longest continuously serving Reserve Deputy in Oklahoma serving under Sheriffs Robert Denney, Bill Noland, Don Waters, Harvey Burkhart, Ken Grace, Milton Anthony, and from July 1, 2016 to December 31, 2016 under Sheriff Pro Tem John Ryan.
 But Robert Denney holds the record of the longest serving as sheriff of this county from 1970 to 1990.